nationalarchives/tdr-dev-documentation/architecture-decision-records/0021-service-unavailable-page.md

 ## Context
 We need a mechanism to manually deploy a service unavailable page.
 There are two main reasons we might want to do this.
 * There is a serious issue with the site that we can't fix immediately.
-* We want to carry out maintenance which will affect service.
+* We want to carry out maintenance which will affect the service.

 The page will be a single static html page which will be displayed when a user goes to any of the https://tdr.nationalarchives.gov.uk/* urls.